lfontanills/lfontanills/README.md

 - 👩🏻‍🏫 I taught science for 7 years
 - 🌋 My background is in Earth Science
-- 🌱 I'm transitioning to data analytics
+- 🌱 I'm an instructional designer

 🧰 My toolbox 🧰